An approximation principle for congruence subgroups: Introduction

-Theorem \ref{TheoremAlgebraic} is a variant of Theorem \ref{TheoremAlgebraicLevel0} for subgroups of the pro-$p$ groups $\K_p (\altp)$, where $\altp=p$ if $p$ is odd and $\altp=4$ if $p=2$.
+We also have a variant of Theorem \ref{TheoremAlgebraicLevel0} (Theorem \ref{TheoremAlgebraic}) for subgroups of the pro-$p$ groups $\K_p (\altp)$, where $\altp=p$ if $p$ is odd and $\altp=4$ if $p=2$.
 Here $G$ does not need to be simply connected, and we do not need to pass to a finite index subgroup.
 In fact, we first prove Theorem \ref{TheoremAlgebraic} in \S \ref{sectionapprox} and then modify our arguments to deal with arbitrary open subgroups in \S \ref{SectionApproxLevel0}.
 Our proofs are based on the general correspondence between (a large class of) subgroups of $\K_p(\altp)$ and $\Z_p$-Lie subalgebras of $\altp \lie{g}_{\Z_p}$.
-Given this correspondence, the core of our argument is contained in the proof of Theorem \ref{thm: Liealgebra} below.
-It rests on the application of the elementary divisor theorem to a $\Z_p$-Lie subalgebra of $\lie{g}_{\Z_p}$, and on M.~Greenberg's general lifting theorem \cite{MR0351994}, which allows one to lift (under natural conditions) Lie subalgebras modulo $p^\nu$ to Lie subalgebras in characteristic zero.
-The proof of Theorem \ref{TheoremAlgebraicLevel0} relies in addition on the results of Nori \cite{MR880952} on the structure of finite subgroups of $G (\F_p)$ for large $p$.
+This correspondence reduces Theorem \ref{TheoremAlgebraic} to a $\Z_p$-Lie algebra analog (Theorem \ref{thm: Liealgebra}).
+The latter is deduced from a general lifting result of M.~Greenberg \cite{MR0351994}, which in the case at hand allows one (under natural conditions) to lift Lie subalgebras modulo $p^\nu$ to Lie subalgebras in characteristic zero.
+To infer Theorem \ref{TheoremAlgebraicLevel0} from Theorem \ref{TheoremAlgebraic} we use in addition the results of Nori \cite{MR880952} on the structure of finite subgroups of $G (\F_p)$ for large $p$.